 We talked a bit about this up above, but I have a few other things to say.
 When it comes to classic shortbread cookies, I lean towards thick.
-On the other hand, if I’ve loaded the dough up with zest, nuts, spices, or other flavors, I tend to roll the dough out a bit more thinly, cutting the cookies smaller for a more concentrated experience.
+On the other hand, if I’ve loaded the dough up with zest, nuts, spices, or other flavors, I tend to use a rolling pin to roll the dough out a bit more thinly, cutting the cookies smaller for a more concentrated experience.
 All of this is personal preference, of course.
 One thing to think about here is oven temperature.
 For thicker shortbread, starting with a slightly hotter oven to set the dough, and then dialing it back a bit can help prevent spread.
 And with smaller, thinner shortbread you don’t have to worry about that as much.
 When in doubt, just keep an eye on things!

 How do I keep my Shortbread from Spreading?